Local coordinate system of reinforcement in FEM-Design

 Orthogonal

-A main direction is defined.
+Define a main direction.
 The secondary direction is automatically created perpendicular to it.
-Used for ordinary mesh reinforcement.
+Suitable for ordinary mesh reinforcement.

 Skew

-Both the main and secondary directions are freely stated.
+Both the main and secondary directions can be defined freely.

 Used for loose reinforcement when x' and y' should not be perpendicular to each other.